simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     color='off',
     )
 ```
 Add this line to your script, after the run is initialised.
 Now when we run our script, the MOOSE simulation should automatically begin without us having to run any commands on the command line!
-To check the simulation is correctly running, open the Simvue UI and check that there is an active run, and check that the Events log is being updated live.
+To verify the simulation is correctly running, open the Simvue UI and check that there is an active run, containing an Events log which is being updated live.
 Note that you will no longer see the MOOSE output being printed to the console, but log files should have been created in your working directory which contains all of `stdout` and `stderr` messages generated by the process.

 ### Terminating Processes
 As well as running processes automatically, we can also stop Simvue processes from running at any point, using the `kill_all_processes()` method.
 In our case, we want to stop the MOOSE simulation from proceeding if it has reached a non converging step.
 In our `per_event()` callback function, we can add a check for whether the message being added to the log is for a non converging step, and if so kill the process: